shamblett/mqtt_client/README.md

 An example of usage can be found in the examples directory, this example is runnable.
 The test directory also contains standalone runnable scripts for subscription and publishing.

-The client does not yet support encrypted connections.
+The client supports both TCP and websocket connections but does not yet support encrypted connections.

 The code is a port from the C# [nMQTT](https://www.openhub.net/p/nMQTT) client library to Dart.